sayeedhossain/expenses_tools/README.md

 Do a 'pip install' to install the dependencies of the requirements.txt<br>
 Once that is done, run project using 'python manage.py runserver'<br>

+For any problem , just feel free to contact with me through my mail .

 <h1>Author : </h1><br>
 <h3>Name : Sayeed Hossain</h3><br>
 <h3>Mail : sayeedhatim@gmail.com</h3>